vanngocthuyla/vanngocthuyla.github.io/_pages/omics.md

 ## Genomic analysis

 I work on identifying genomic variations and abnormalities that drive diseases, particularly using whole-genome sequencing (WGS) and whole-exome sequencing (WES) data.
-Some of my key projects include:
+Some of my projects include:

 - Detecting chromosomal anomalies in human WGS data for early diagnosis of genetic disorders.

 - Pre-diagnosing breast cancer through copy number variant (CNV) detection using WES data.

-Discover more about my research in omics data in [this post](https://vanngocthuyla.github.io/posts/omics/omics_intro).
+Discover more about my working experiences in omics data in [this post](https://vanngocthuyla.github.io/posts/omics/omics_intro).